serverless/serverless/docs/providers/aws/guide/iam.md

 # IAM Permissions For Functions

-Every AWS Lambda function needs permission to interact with other AWS infrastructure resources within your account.
-These permissions are set via an AWS IAM Role which the Serverless Framework automatically creates for each Serverless Service, and is shared by all of your Functions.
+AWS Lambda functions need permissions to interact with other AWS services and resources in your account.
+These permissions are set via an AWS IAM Role, which the Serverless Framework automatically creates for each service, and is shared by all functions in the service.
 The Framework allows you to modify this Role or create Function-specific Roles, easily.

+You can customize that role to add permissions to the code running in your functions.

+You can also create function-specific roles to customize permissions per function.

 ## At glance